EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_11-Storage-Replica.md

 ### Introduction

-In this exercise, you will test the underlying storage.
+In this exercise, on SR1 and SR2, you will bring disks 1 and 2 online and format the 36 GB disk with the drive letter D and and the label Data, and the 10 GB disk with drive letter E and label Log.
+Then, on SR1 and SR2, you will install the storage replica feature.
+Finally, you will run and evaluate the storage replica test.

 #### Tasks